ArjunRAj77/Flask-Restaurant-App/README.md

     `brew services start mysql` and then run the following command :
     `mysql -uroot`
 3. Create a database name `restaurant` and use it.
+4. Run the `main.py` file for starting the deployment flask application.

 ## POSTMAN API Call Procedure